BootBlock/PoSh-Backup/README.md

         # How many of the most recent backup instances for the TargetJobName to test.
         # '1' will test only the very latest backup.
 '3' will test the latest three.
         TestLatestCount = 1

+        # --- Integrated Scheduling for this Verification Job ---
+        Schedule = @{
+            Enabled = $true
+            # Example: Run this verification every Wednesday at 3 AM.
+            Type = 'Weekly'
+            Time = '03:00'
+            DaysOfWeek = @('Wednesday')
+            RunAsUser = 'Author'
+            HighestPrivileges = $true # Recommended if sandbox is in a protected location }
     }
 }
 ```